askrbayern/askrbayern.github.io/_pages/about.md

 =====
 I am a second year Master's student at the [Department of Computational Linguistics of University of Z\:{u}rich](https://www.cl.uzh.ch/en.html).
 I am currently working on my thesis project on linking songbirds speech and neuronal activity at the [Institute of Neuroinformatics](https://www.ini.uzh.ch/en.html).

 I love Indo-European Linguistics and Musical Composition.
-I traveled around Europe to take Ancient Language classes around and then settled down at Paris to study musical composition at the CRR de Paris and Saint-Maur.
+For indo-european, I traveled around Europe to take Ancient Language classes around.
+I was offered a residency scholarship to stay at Roman villa to study humanities and philosophy in Latin at 2018.

-and then I did pure math and musical composition.
-I started with keyboards at 6 and fell in love with it.
-Later I picked up Organ and Harp at Paris.
+and then settled down at Paris to study musical composition at the CRR de Paris and Saint-Maur.

 Musical Training